Did you know that New Zealand is the country with the most breweries per capita in the world?

 Good food pairings: Red meat, beef stew, or gouda cheese

-Kölsch is a German beer and it is very light and easy to drink, which makes it a perfect beverage for craft beer newbies.
+Kölsch is a German beer that is very light and easy to drink, making it a perfect beverage for craft beer newbies.
 It’s also great if you don’t love the taste of alcohol, as it is virtually undetectable.

 Flavour: Soft, sparkling, slightly fruity